gramineproject/gsc/Documentation/index.rst

    Defines Linux distribution to be used to build Gramine in.
 This distro should match the distro underlying the application's Docker image; otherwise the results may be unpredictable.
-Currently supported distros are Ubuntu 18.04, Ubuntu 20.04, Ubuntu 21.04, Debian 10, Debian 11 and CentOS 8.
-Default value is ``ubuntu:18.04``.
+Currently supported distros are Ubuntu 20.04, Ubuntu 21.04, Ubuntu 22.04, Debian 10, Debian 11, Debian 12 and CentOS 8.
+   Default value is ``ubuntu:20.04``.

 .. describe:: Registry